nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1a.
 User requests to find tasks that contains some keywords with a due date.
     * 1a1.
 Uni-Fy displays the list of tasks with matching keywords with that due date.
   Use case ends.

+**Use case: Tag a task**

+**MSS**

+1. User requests to tag tasks that contains some keywords
+2. Uni-Fy sets priority for that particular task(s) with the matching keywords

+    Use case ends.

+**Extensions**

+* 1a.
+User requests to tag tasks that contains some keywords with a due date.
+    * 1a1.
+Uni-Fy sets priority for the particular task(s) with matching keywords with that due date.
+      Use case ends.

 *{More to be added}*